instantlinux/docker-tools/images/openldap/README.md

 This is OpenLDAP in a tiny alpine container, with simple setup.
 All features and capabilities are supported.

 Why this new image (in 2022), when there are others?
-The dinkel and osixia images fell out of maintenance, so the only current maintained alternative is the larger/more complex bitnami.
+The dinkel and osixia images fell out of maintenance, so the only current maintained alternative is the larger / more complex / single-platform bitnami.

 ### Usage